suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 distributors typically perform their re-encryption online in order to handle a large number of devices in a timely fashion, it is not possible to air-gap the distributor's signing operations.
-This impacts the recommendations in Section 4.3.17 of {{RFC9124}}.
+This impacts the recommendations in
+{{Section 4.3.17 of RFC9124}}.
 This model nevertheless represent the current state of firmware updates for IoT devices.

 2. The distributor uses a two-layer manifest system.
 More precisely, the distributor